 Exchange Traded Funds (ETFs)

 Structured products are executed with the product provider concerned.
 In such cases the Product Provider is the sole execution venue for that product.
-WCSB follows an established internal process to analyse and compare market data, ensuring a fair price is obtained for WCSB’s clients.
+WCIM follows an established internal process to analyse and compare market data, ensuring a fair price is obtained for WCIM’s clients.

 9. Order Aggregation